FischJunge/2020-ds-Project02-Kickstarter/Project_Management.md

 Business case | People are willing to pay money for the knowledge if they succeed or fail with their project idea.

 * State --> Classification problem
-* Financial gain & Extra --> Regression problem
+* Financial gain & extra --> Regression problem

 ### Raw Idea

 * Perspective: Financial gain for Kickstarter (KS)
-* Before starting a project on KS people want to know how likly it is that the project idea succeeds.
+* Before starting a project on KS people want to know how likely it is that the project idea succeeds.
 * They might be willing to pay for that knowledge.
 * How much is it worth?
     * Financially evaluate the difference between sccueeding and failing projects per domain